Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

-\begin{proof} Let $G$ be a connected triangle-free EFC-graph and $C$ be an induced odd cycle in $G$.
+Let $G$ be a connected triangle-free EFC-graph and $C$ be an induced odd cycle in $G$.
 Recall that $C$ is a cycle of length five or seven.
 Let $G'$ be a subgraph of $G$ induced by the vertices of $C$ and two edges, say $xy$ and $wz$, from different components of $G\backslash C$.
 By Lemma \ref{InducedEFCSubgraph}, $G'$ is a connected triangle-free EFC-graph with induced odd cycle $C$ such that $G'\backslash C$ is isomorphic to $2K_2$.
 Let $S_{xy}$ and $S_{wz}$ denote the set of vertices of $C$ that are adjacent to the vertices of $xy$ and $wz$, respectively.
 Note here that, by Corollary \ref{AtLeastTwoFour}, the vertices in each of $S_{xy}$ and $S_{wz}$ are consecutive in $C$.
 Remark that, by Theorem \ref{C-OneEdge-Structure}, both subgraphs of $G'$ induced by the vertices of $C$ and each of $xy$ and $wz$ are also connected triangle-free EFC-graphs given in Figure \ref{fig:InducedOneEdgeSubgraph}.
-That is, we only need to combine the graphs given in Figure \ref{fig:InducedOneEdgeSubgraph} with the same induced odd cycle.
+That is, we only need to figure out how two independent edges $xy$ and $wz$ can form a graph of Figure \ref{fig:InducedOneEdgeSubgraph} with the same induced odd cycle.
 Furthermore, by Lemma \ref{DisjointEdges1}, an edge of $C$ cannot induce a $C_4$ with both edges $xy$ and $wz$, i.e., the vertices of $xy$ and $wz$ have no common consecutive neighbors in $C$.
 We then need to examine two disjoint and complementary cases: the vertices of $xy$ and $wz$ have common nonconsecutive neighbors in $C$ and have no common neighbor in $C$.